 Post-nasal drip is something mentioned everywhere, from your doctor’s office to TV, but people don’t often explain exactly what it is.
 Today’s blog is here to help with that.

-Post-nasal drip has a variety of causes, including colds, the flu, sinus infection, and allergies.
+Postnasal drip has a variety of causes, including colds, the flu, sinus infection, and allergies.
 You can also get it from some medications, objects in the nose, chemical fumes, changing weather, acid reflux, and some foods.
 Some people, particularly older patients, experience it when they’re eating, in a condition called vasomotor rhinitis, CEENTA ENT doctor Mark Abrams, MD, said.
-Even pregnancy can cause post-nasal drip.
+Even pregnancy can cause this symptom.

 You may feel liquid running down the back of your throat.
 You also may have a cough, hoarseness, and a scratchy, itchy, or even sore throat.
 You may also feel nauseous or find yourself coughing up more mucus.